 Australian Property – $493,959

 Australian Shares – $509,408

 Different investment classes suit different people.
-So when figuring out where you want to invest, it’s advisable to look at how long you want to invest for, if you need the money in a short time period and overall, how do you feel about your money going up and down like a yo-yo!
+So when figuring out where you want to invest, it’s advisable to look at how long you want to invest for, if you need the money in a short time period and overall, how do you feel about your money going up and down.